-This is achieved by monitoring the actual speed of the motor via the motors BEMF (Back Electromotive Force) and comparing the voltage level detected to the Speed Step command sent to the decoder.
+This is achieved by monitoring the actual speed of the motor via the motors BEMF (Back Electromotive Force) and co the Speed Step command sent to the decoder.
 Speed Steps are in the value range I-128.
 Using this CV allows a cut-off point to be set for the Speed Step value where the BEMF load compensation action ceases to be applied.

 Generally, this value is left as default (128); but in some rare cases adjustment of this CV can assist smoothness of lower speed running.